zchee/golang-wiki/Modules.md

 In general, packages with different import paths are different packages, including if different import paths are due to different major versions.
 Thus `example.com/my/mod/foo` is a different package than `example.com/my/mod/v2/foo`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

+One exception to the rules above is existing code that uses import paths starting with `gopkg.in` (such as `gopkg.in/yaml.v1` and `gopkg.in/yaml.v2`) can continue to use those forms for their module paths and import paths when opting in to modules.

-See the ["Module compatibility and semantic versioning"](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the tip documentation for more details.
+See the ["Module compatibility and semantic versioning"](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the tip documentation for more details on semantic import versioning.

 This section so far has been focused on code that opts in to modules.
 However, putting major versions in import paths for v2+ modules could create incompatibilities with older versions of Go, or with code that has not yet opted in to modules.
 To help with this, Go versions 1.9.7+, 1.10.3+ and 1.11 have been [updated](https://go-review.googlesource.com/c/go/+/109340)  so that code built with those releases can properly consume v2+ modules without requiring modification of pre-existing code.
 (When relying on this updated mechanism, a package that has _not_ opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
 In contrast, a package that _has_ opted in to modules _must_ include the major version in the import path for any imported v2+ modules).